szwiep/py_SBeLT/THEORY.md

 Pareto distribution, which is subject to a minimum value for the model random variable.
 In the present case the minimum value could be set to ~> 1 or more particle diameter equivalents in length in order to avoid the particle piling issue described above.
 The Pareto distribution, like the lognormal distribution, also has the advantage of being heavy-tailed where the variance becomes undefined for certain shape parameters.
-This provides an additional opportunity to illustrate the consequences of heavy-tailed distributions and the influence on the time-series of sediment flux.
+This provides an additional opportunity to illustrate the consequences of heavy-tailed distributions and resulting effects on the time-series of sediment flux.
 These additional and other pdfs can be easily incorporated into future model extensions using the **'scipy.stats'** library of functions.

 |![Image](/figures/weibull.png)